Here are 6 Strategies for using Video clips in the history classroom.

 Back in the day it was brave teacher who used video in class.
 It was akin to running some kind of dangerous gauntlet – a Total Wipe-Out experience of the electronic kind, only harder and much less forgiving.

-Now we have YouTube.
-WoW!!
+Now we have YouTube and a whole host of other online video clip libraries.
 Any historical topic you need is there.
 Its just a bit of a shame that no one is running training in how to use film clips to maximum impact in the history classroom.
 Often teachers just ask the kids to watch the clip.
 We can do so much better.

 Below are 6 different approaches that you could try

-6 strategies for using YouTube clips in the history classroom.
+6 strategies for using Video Clips in the history classroom

 Clearly film can be used a hook, to engage your class, to provoke or to to pose a question as this clip does.
 Or you use it to create a hypothesis as this brilliant clip does just before the end.